 - New Immigrant Literatures in the United States: A Sourcebook to Our Multicultural Literary Heritage edited by Alpana Sharma Knippling

 About Jyotsna Sreenivasan: I am a second generation American (my parents are immigrants from India).
+My short story collection, These Americans, includes 8 short stories and a novella about Indian-Americans.
 My novel And Laughter Fell from the Sky is about two twenty-something Indian-Americans trying to find love and their place in the world.
 My book Aruna’s Journeys is an autobiographical novel for middle-grade readers about an Indian-American girl’s search for identity.